Sardorbek-HUB/DIP_Project_N-2/README.md

 GOALS AND OBJECTIVES

 Objective n° 1
-Using the existing code learn each process and apply it in real life.
+Using the existing models and learn each process and find the difference.

 Objective n° 2
-Reproduce a new idea and add or remove the codes from the existing sources.
+Divide the tracking models according to their use cases.

-Apply them and analyze the differences and work on the mistakes Objective n° 3
+Objective n° 3
-Maximize the possibility of success rate of the project by using open sources.
+Choose the better version and show the results.

 SOURCES